dotlang/language/Enhancements.md

 void push(int x) { this.Stack.push(x); }
 ```
 But we will have two `push` one with general object and one with `int x`.
-Unless we hide the stack, not embed it.
+Unless we hide the stack, not embed it. we add `typename` for type safety.

 N - Can we borrow rust's macros?
 No they are complex.

-N Can we handle array/hash literals using language macro or something similar without special treatment of compiler?
+N - Can we handle array/hash literals using language macro or something similar without special treatment of compiler?
 Like the way rust vector initialization works.
 We can have an `assign` method on array and hash-map.
 They will be vararg.

 Y - Can we define data members or even static methods in interface?
 According to consistency and orth rules, we should.
 Application: Define null value for a class.
 Of course they cannot have values because they will be useless.
 Class1 implements interface1 only if it has all methods and data members defined in interface1.

 N - Do we need varargs?
 This can be useful when compiler wants to translate `int[] x = {1, 2, 3, 4}` to a method call on array class. extra complexity.

-Maybe - Do we need *tuple*?
+Y - Do we need *tuple*?
 To support multiple return values? `auto x = func(); (int,int,int) func() { return 1,2,3;}`
 Like `tuple(int, string, float) x = (1, 'a', 3.1); int y = x[0];`.
 Of course tuple is an object too, but an object which compiler helps us create.
 NO we don't need them. they can be implemented using normal classes.
 They make code complex and rise need for type alias.
 But we can assume `tuple` is a special class like an array.
 We cannot write one file per method.
 Notation of `[0]` is not good because it can be replaced with a variable: `tuple(int, float) x=...; int y = x[k];` What should compiler do here?
 Either we have to ban using variables in `[]` for tuple or use named items.
 But for named, if we have `tuple(int, int, int)` what should be their name?
 It's better if we have literal-only tuple.
 And also compiler will transparently handle tuples:
 ```